What is not included in our all-inclusive packages?

 We recommend our guided package for truly novice anglers.
 The guides will teach you everything you need/want to know and you'll come home a better fisherman.
 Our self-guided trips are suitable for guests with boat handling and saltwater fishing experience.
-Our North Island Lodge self-guided packages include one day of complimentary on the water coaching.
-A guide will go out with you, familiarize you with the fishing grounds and share some tips and techniques.
+For self-guided packages, our Dock Staff will be happy to review all the equipment with you prior to heading out on the water to familiarize you with the fishing grounds and share some tips and techniques.
 If you are fishing self-guided we require that you have a pleasure craft operators card and you must undergo a quick safety checklist before the trip begins.

 Can you recommend some hotels for me to stay at before and after my trip?

-Our hotel partners are the Rosewood Hotel Georgia, located in downtown Vancouver, the Fairmont Vancouver Airport Hotel and Delta Vancouver Airport Hotel located near the departure terminal in Richmond.
+Our hotel partners are the Rosewood Hotel Georgia, located in downtown Vancouver, the Fairmont Vancouver Airport Hotel and the Pacific Gateway Hotel located near the departure terminal in Richmond.
 Please visit the Before You Go section of our Guest Services section for contact info and other local Vancouver suggestions.

 Are there shuttles to and from the hotels and the airport?

-The Fairmont Vancouver Airport Hotel and the Delta Vancouver Airport Hotel each provide shuttles to and from the South Terminal as do most hotels in Richmond.
+The Fairmont Vancouver Airport Hotel and the Pacific Gateway Hotel each provide shuttles to and from the South Terminal as do most hotels in Richmond.
 As shuttle service between the two airports can be sporadic, there are plenty of taxis available for the ride.
 Please talk to your Client Services Representative about limo or van services for larger groups that we can easily organize for you.

 Where do we depart and arrive from and when do I need to be there?